ManasaSavanur/ManasaSavanur/README.md

 # Hi, I'm Manasa Savanur 👋

 Welcome to my GitHub profile!
-I'm a Data & Analytics Engineer.
+I'm a Data Scientist & Analytics Engineer.

-In my 9-5, I build data pipelines and analytic platforms, I use Python - dagster - PosetgreSQL - Github - Copilot - Power BI.
+In my 9-5, I build financial data models, data pipelines to support them and analytic platforms to provide self-service analytics to senior management.
+I like to use Python - Airflow - PosetgreSQL - Github - Copilot - Power BI.

-In my personal projects, I love experimenting with different data frameworks, airflow, dashboard alternatives etc.
+In my personal projects, I love experimenting with different data structures and dashboard alternatives (That's how I play dress-up with data)

 🔍 Senior Analytics Consultant @ Wells Fargo | Ex: J.P.Morgan
 📊 Obsessed with making data make sense — clean, reliable, and ready to use.